Town of Antigonish Sewer Treatment Plant

 • Tender for design of a new screening system / front end

-• Release RFP by end of October with construction expected for 2025
+• Release RFP by end of January with construction expected for Spring 2025

-• Assess for additional upgrades and reconfigurations of the aeration system (Fall 2025)
+• Assess for additional upgrades and reconfigurations of the aeration system (Winter 2025)

 • Prepare and issue the tender for the construction of the new screening removal system (Spring 2025)